 We reduce our packaging wherever possible.
 All our packaging is recyclable and, where possible, made from recycled materials.
 Each item is wrapped in recycled tissue paper, sealed with a compostable or recyclable sticker, which is made from recycled materials and printed with vegan inks, then packed in a compostable or recyclable Kraft mailer.

 In order to cut plastic from production and make use of fabric off-cuts, we started packing the sleepwear in matching cotton bags to protect it during shipping.
 This is not something we have chosen to do as an additional offering for each purchase, but entirely in place of a protective polybag to reduce our plastic output.
 As one would expect, sometimes these get damaged – marked, pulled or torn – en route to us, in which case they won’t be sent on with an order.
 (If you particularly want one, let us know and we’ll do our best to accommodate this.)

 Our styles are timeless so, rather than small batch orders or pre-orders, we meticulously plan stock replenishment in advance and aim to keep our amount of stock reorders to a minimum to cut down on the emissions involved in the transportation of our sleepwear.
-This also means we have no deadstock, as does our Perfectly Imperfect initiative which we’re launching in autumn 2021.
+This also means we have no deadstock, as does our Perfectly Imperfect initiative which we’re launching in 2022.